henry2004y/VisAnaJulia/docs/src/man/guide.md

 The current support of animation in Matplotlib is not good enough, especially for interactive plotting and scanning through multiple snapshots.
 The color range is constantly giving me headaches.

 The current wrapper over Matplotlib makes it difficult to modify the plots afterwards, which especially causes problems when dealing with time series snapshots.
 The colorbar is so hard to fix.
 The solution is, instead of using `level`, provide a range of points.

-In the roadmap of PyCall 2.0, there will direct support for accessing Julia objects.
-I hesitate to do it myself, so let's just wait for it to come.

 The support for a long string containing several filenames as inputs has been dropped.
 It should be substituted by an array of strings.